caddis/craft-wistia/README.md

 	responsive: true
 }
 ```
+#### limit
+Limits results.
+Default: `150`.

+#### offset
+Skip over the specified results.
+For example, if the tag returns 5 videos and you set an offset of two, the first two results are skipped and numbers 3, 4, and 5 are shown.

 #### width
 Width of the embed.
 If a width is applied, the responsive parameter (see below) will default to "false" unless you specify otherwise.
 Default: `640px`.